informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 }
 ```

-We introduce a builder interface to be used within the handler implementation to incrementally build a `HandlerOutput` value.
+We introduce a builder interface to be used within the message processor implementation to incrementally build a `HandlerOutput` value.

 ```rust
 impl<T> HandlerOutput<T> {